gulls-microlensing/gulls/README.md

 ## Citation

-If you use GULLS in your research, please cite:
+If you use Gulls in your research, please cite:
 [Citation information]